queer-community-allies/queer-community-allies/about/index.md

 - Sarah DeLong
 - Dave DeLong

 Contact us if you want to get involved!
+We are currently a tiny organization with limited volunteer opportunities aside from joining the board to organize efforts.
+Due to the COVID-19 epidemic, our service opportunities are even more limited.
+We welcome adults 18+ who could pass a background check and who are creative and willing to devote a few hours each month.
+We have existed for just over a year and to date have raised almost $3,000 in donations.

 > My goal for this organization is to create a safe space for all Queer teens within their own communities.
 I want to get local resources working together as a united front so that these kids can leave their homes knowing people care and will protect them.
 I also want to identify where additional resources are needed and provide them.
 My dream is to have a space where teens can come hang out, do homework, get therapy and just be kids.
 I want to create that space so that all teens can have normal childhood experiences.
 We’ll have a pool so trans kids can swim and be themselves SAFELY!
 That is my dream. ~Christine